 During last 6 years, there has been a range bound fluctuation in gross profit margin.
-Gross profit margin of the Company for FY-2021 has increased to 19.97% from 17.9%.
-This increase in margin was mainly due to effective cost control measures taken by the management and improvement of product prices in terms of local
+Gross profit margin of the Company for FY-2022 has decreased to 17.54% from 19.97%.
+This decrease was mainly due to prices that remained competitive in foreign currency terms and increase in raw material as well as energy costs due to inflation.

-However, despite adverse impact of inflation and currency devaluation on raw-material and energy costs, there was reduction in certain cost components which led to improved profitability margins.
+However, despite adverse impact of inflation on raw-material and energy costs, there was reduction in certain cost components which led to reasonable profitability margins.